johanngerberding/johannsblog/_drafts/2020-08-20-Pose-Estimation-Overview.md

 But first of all, what exactly is Human Pose Estimation?

 Basically you can differentiate between 2D and 3D pose estimation.
 In **2D Pose Estimation** a 2D pose of (x,y) coordinates for each joint from a RGB image are estimated.
 In **3D Pose Estimation** you also incorporate the prediction of a third coordinate z.

-- in this article I will only talk about Deep Learning based Pose Estimation models
-- nowadays all Pose Estimation Models consist of a DL part (ConvNet)
-- first convolutional neural net was applied in 2014 (Jain et al.)
-- before ConvNets the best approaches for this task were based on body part detectors (multiple stages of processing)
+In this article I will only talk about Deep Learning based Pose Estimation models because nowadays nearly all Pose Estimation Models consist of a Deep Learning part (Convolutional Neural Network).
+The first ConvNet was applied in 2014 [3] by Jain et al. Before this the best approaches for this task were based on body part detectors (multiple stages of processing).

 ## Top-down vs. Bottom-up Approaches

-Description of the two different approaches
-How does pose estimation work?
+There are two different approaches on how to tackle the problem of Pose Estimation: Top-down and Bottom-up.

+**Top-down:** This is a two stage approach where you combine a detection model with a pose estimation model.
+The detection model first predicts bounding boxes of the people in an image which you feed the pose estimation model which predicts the keypoints for the person.
+This approach depends on the performance of the upstream detection model

 ## Evaluation